ferreirafabio/video2tfrecord/README.md

 If you want to set up your installation manually, use the install scripts provided.

-### OpenCV dependency
+### OpenCV troubleshooting
 Typically, the required OpenCV dependency will be installed during the pip installation and everything should work fine.
 However, if you encounter issues with OpenCV (e.g. because you use a different version), you can build OpenCV locally from the repository [1] (e.g. refer to StackOverflow thread under [2]).
-Make sure to use the specified version.
+Make sure to use the specified version as in different versions there might be missing functions.

 ## Parameters and storage details